-Attorneys for Amicus Curiae League of California Cities and California State Association of Counties
+By:/s/ Jeffrey V. Dunn JEFFREY V. DUNN Attorneys for Amicus Curiae League of California Cities and California State Association of Counties

-APPLICATION FOR PERMISSION TO FILE AMICUS CURIAE BRIEF TO THE HONORABLE CHIEF JUSTICE:
+APPLICATION FOR PERMISSION TO FILE AMICUS CURIAE BRIEF

+TO THE HONORABLE PRESIDING JUSTICE:

-Pursuant to California Rules of Court, Rule 8.520, subdivision (f), the League of California Cities (Cal Cities) and the California State Association of Counties (CSAC) (collectively, "amici") respectfully apply to this Court for permission to file the amicus curiae brief accompanying this application in support of The People of the State of California.
+Pursuant to California Rules of Court, Rule 8.200, subdivision (c), League of California Cities (Cal Cities) and the California State Association of Counties (CSAC) (collectively, "amici") respectfully apply to this Court for permission to file the amicus curiae brief accompanying this application in support of The People of the State of California.

 The brief of the amici will assist the Court by addressing the erosion of constitutional municipal police power authority that will likely result if the Court were to adopt Petitioner's preemption arguments.
-The brief concerns a local government's constitutional police power authority that municipalities and counties have to protect the public health, safety, and welfare, and that police power authority includes the power to enforce.
+The brief concerns the local government's constitutional police power authority that municipalities and counties have to protect the public health, safety and welfare, and that police power authority includes the power to enforce.

-Well-established law holds that there is no state law preemption of the constitutional police power authority and its enforcement unless the Legislature has clearly indicated its intent to remove the authority.
+Well-established law holds that there is no state law preemption of the constitutional power authority and its enforcement unless the Legislature has clearly indicated its intent to remove the authority.
 (T-Mobile West LLC. v.
-City and County of San Francisco (2019) 6 Cal.5th 1107, 1116-17 (T-Mobile).)
-This Supreme Court previously upheld this municipal police power authority against state law preemption arguments in Inland Empire Patients Health & Wellness Center, Inc. v.
-City of Riverside. ((2013) 56 Cal.4th 729 (City of Riverside).)
-The City of Los Angeles' criminal enforcement of its cannabis facility municipal code provisions is similarly not subject to state law preemption.
+City and County of San Francisco (2019) 6 Cal.5th 1107, 1167-17.)
+Our Supreme Court has upheld this municipal police power authority against state law preemption arguments in Inland Empire Patients Health & Wellness Center, Inc. v.
+City of Riverside (2013) 56 Cal.4th 729 (City of Riverside), and the City of Los Angeles' criminal enforcement of its cannabis facility municipal code provisions is similarly not subject to state law preemption.
 The amici curiae brief advances arguments on why the City's enforcement of its cannabis prohibitions are not preempted by state law.

-For the reasons stated in this application and further developed in the proposed amici brief, Cal Cities and CSAC respectfully request leave to file the amici curiae brief with this application.
+For the reasons stated in this application and further developed in the proposed amici brief, the League of California Cities and CSAC respectfully request leave to file the amici curiae brief with this application.

-The application and amicus curiae brief were authored by Jeffrey V. Dunn and Carl C. Jones.
-No person or entity made a monetary contribution to its preparation and submission.
+The application and amicus curiae brief were authored by Jeffrey V. Dunn No person or entity made a monetary contribution to its preparation and submission.

-Dated: December 2, 2022 Respectfully submitted,
+Respectfully submitted,